StefanKubsch/AmigaCoding/README.md

 Coding for classic 68k Amigas in C99 and Assembler

-I uploaded some examples for oldschool demo scene effects, written in C99 and Assembler (vasm), which should run on all classic Amigas (A500, A600, A1200 etc.)
+I uploaded some examples for oldschool demo scene effects, written in C99 and Assembler (vasm), which should run on all classic Amigas (A500, A600, A1200 etc.).
+There are some bugs when running on an A500, but it´s fine with an A1200.

 Requierements: Amiga OS 3.0 and Kickstart 3.0.